The Soldier's Details

 The Smith’s learnt their son Harold William, who was married and brother to Blue, enlisted with RAAF had died Oct 1943.

 Matthew Smith died at Collie 1946 and his wife Gertrude died 1963.
+They had lost two sons to WW2.

 - Selarang Camp Changi - Singapore